Personality Disorders: Cluster A vs B vs C Explained

 Schizoid Personality Disorder

-Schizoid Personality Disorder is characterized by a profound detachment from social relationships and limited emotional expression.
-Individuals with this disorder typically show little desire for close relationships, including family connections, and prefer solitary activities.
-They often appear indifferent to both praise and criticism and display a restricted range of emotional expression, sometimes described as “emotional coldness.”
+Schizoid Personality Disorder is marked by deep detachment from social relationships and limited emotional expression.
+People with this disorder prefer solitary activities, show little interest in close relationships including family, and appear largely indifferent to praise or criticism.

 Schizotypal Personality Disorder

-Schizotypal Personality Disorder involves eccentric behavior, unusual thought patterns, and significant social discomfort.
-Individuals with this disorder often hold magical beliefs, unusual perceptual experiences, or paranoid ideas that influence their behavior but fall short of fixed delusions.
-Their speech may be odd or vague, and they typically experience intense social anxiety that doesn’t diminish with familiarity.
+Schizotypal Personality Disorder involves eccentric behavior, unusual thinking, and significant social discomfort.
+People with this disorder may hold magical beliefs or paranoid ideas that fall short of fixed delusions.
+Their speech can be odd or vague, and intense social anxiety tends to persist even in familiar settings.

 Cluster B: Dramatic/Emotional